Billy Wilder: Final films

-Directorial style
+Style

 Wilder's directorial choices reflected his belief in the primacy of writing.
 He avoided, especially in the second half of his career, the exuberant cinematography of Alfred Hitchcock and Orson Welles because, in Wilder's opinion, shots that called attention to themselves would distract the audience from the story.
 Wilder's films have tight plotting and memorable dialogue.
 Despite his conservative directorial style, his subject matter often pushed the boundaries of mainstream entertainment.
 Once a subject was chosen, he would begin to visualize in terms of specific artists.
-His belief was that no matter how talented the actor, none were without limitations and the result would be better if you bent the script to their personality rather than force a performance beyond their limitations.
-Wilder was skilled at working with actors, coaxing silent era legends Gloria Swanson and Erich von Stroheim out of retirement for roles in Sunset Boulevard.
+His belief was that no matter how talented the actor, none were without limitations and the result would be better if the script were bent to their personality rather than force a performance beyond their limitations.
+Wilder was skilled at working with actors, coaxing silent-era legends Gloria Swanson and Erich von Stroheim out of retirement for roles in Sunset Boulevard.
 Regarding Wilder's more comedic films, Roger Ebert wrote: "he took the characters seriously, or at least as seriously as the material allowed, and got a lot of the laughs by playing scenes straight."
+Of Some Like it Hot, he writes "The screenplay by Wilder and I.A.L.
+Diamond is Shakespearean in the way it cuts between high and low comedy, between the heroes and the clowns."

 For Stalag 17, Wilder squeezed an Oscar-winning performance out of a reluctant William Holden (Holden had wanted to make his character more likable; Wilder refused).
 At a casting meeting, Wilder reportedly said, "I'm tired of clichéd typecasting—the same people in every film."
-An example of this is Wilder's casting of Fred MacMurray in Double Indemnity and The Apartment.
+An example of such casting against type was Wilder's choice of Fred MacMurray in Double Indemnity and The Apartment.
 MacMurray had become Hollywood's highest-paid actor portraying a decent, thoughtful character in light comedies, melodramas, and musicals; Wilder cast him as a womanizing schemer.
 Humphrey Bogart shed his tough-guy image to give one of his warmest performances in Sabrina.
-James Cagney, not usually known for comedy, was memorable in a high-octane comic role for Wilder's One, Two, Three.
-Wilder coaxed a very effective performance out of Monroe in Some Like It Hot.
+James Cagney was memorable in a high-octane comic role for Wilder's One, Two, Three.
+Ebert writes that "Billy Wilder once asked Jack Lemmon for 'a little less' so many takes in a row that Lemmon finally exploded: 'Whaddya want!
+Nothing?'
+Lemmon recalls that Wilder raised his eyes to heaven: 'Please God!'"

-In total, he directed fourteen different actors in Oscar-nominated performances: Barbara Stanwyck in Double Indemnity, Ray Milland in The Lost Weekend, William Holden in Sunset Boulevard and Stalag 17, Gloria Swanson, Erich von Stroheim and Nancy Olson in Sunset Boulevard, Robert Strauss in Stalag 17, Audrey Hepburn in Sabrina, Charles Laughton in Witness for the Prosecution, Elsa Lanchester in Witness for the Prosecution, Jack Lemmon in Some Like It Hot and The Apartment, Jack Kruschen in The Apartment, Shirley MacLaine in The Apartment and Irma la Douce and Walter Matthau in The Fortune Cookie.
-Wilder mentored Lemmon, and was the first director to pair him and Matthau in The Fortune Cookie.
+In total, he directed 14 different actors in Oscar-nominated performances: Barbara Stanwyck in Double Indemnity, Ray Milland in The Lost Weekend, William Holden in Sunset Boulevard and Stalag 17, Gloria Swanson, Erich von Stroheim, and Nancy Olson in Sunset Boulevard, Robert Strauss in Stalag 17, Audrey Hepburn in Sabrina, Charles Laughton and Elsa Lanchester in Witness for the Prosecution, Jack Lemmon in Some Like It Hot and The Apartment, Jack Kruschen in The Apartment, Shirley MacLaine in The Apartment and Irma la Douce, and Walter Matthau in The Fortune Cookie.
+Wilder mentored Lemmon and was the first director to pair him with Matthau, in The Fortune Cookie.
 Wilder and Lemmon worked on seven films.